jathanneider/LibraryBookManagement/README.md

 Linux - sudo systemctl start postgresql

-Running the Program: Navigate to the Project Folder in Command Line or Terminal.
+RUNNING THE PROGRAM: Navigate to the Project Folder in Command Line or Terminal.

 Windows:
 .\gradlew.bat clean